xiaoxianyu-office/mm/skills/mechanics/barremove.md

 Mechanic: Bar Remove
 ====================

-Removes a custom boss bar on the casting mob.
+Removes a custom boss bar on the casting mob(cannot be player).

 Attributes
 ----------